 Defense Attorney for Animal Abuse, Neglect, and Cruelty

-Prosecutors aggressively pursue animal cruelty cases, and these cases can attract a lot of media attention.
-If you are charged or are under investigation for animal cruelty, you will need a defense attorney capable of fending off a full-tilt attack by the prosecution.
+If you face animal abuse, neglect, or cruelty allegations, you will need a defense attorney capable of fending off a full-tilt attack by the prosecution.

 What does the law consider abuse, neglect, and cruelty?

-The animal abuse and cruelty law in Michigan is focused on the health of animals.
+The animal neglect, abuse, and cruelty laws in Michigan are focused on the health of animals.
 Animals can be pets or livestock on farms.
 The law recognizes that animals bred on farms and ranches for food do not get the same level of care and comfort as household pets; however, the law requires that they receive care that is “customary and reasonable” in the farming industry.
 Individuals charged with these offenses in Michigan face harsh preconceptions from judges and prosecutors.
 It takes prominent, respected defense attorneys to protect and defend clients facing animal abuse, neglect, or cruelty charges.

-Abuse can be through affirmative bad acts such as killing, beating, or confining an animal in an unclean pen.
+Abuse can be through affirmative “bad acts” such as killing, beating, or confining an animal.
 It can also occur when health-related things are not provided to the animal, such as food, water, protection from the elements, veterinary care, and medication.
 Abandonment is also prohibited.
 The law even demands that animals get a healthy amount of exercise.
-What constitutes abuse, neglect, and cruelty is limited only by the imagination and is common sense.
+What constitutes abuse, neglect, and cruelty under Michigan law is limited only by the imagination and is common sense.

 Penalties for Animal Abuse, Neglect, and Cruelty